eugene-eeo/ninja/README.rst

 ninja
 =====

-Simulates N-die sums (slice and dice, ha).
+Simulates N-dice sums (slice and dice, ha).
 To run the simulations and process the output::

     $ make